brunosan/brunosan.eu/_posts/2012-08-09-inside-cyber-warfare.md

 Cyberwarfare moves in the forefront of technology.
-As technologies mainstream and reach larger audiences, the leading edge gets more and more advanced.
+As technologies mainstream and reach exponentially larger audiences, the leading edge gets very advanced and diverse.
 I chose this title looking for a technical overview of the topic, some historical examples and an evaluation of where the topic is evolving into.